telliott99/MyJava/jar.rst

         }
     }

-Make another file that is identical except for the substitution of ``Obj2`` for ``Obj1`` everywhere including the filename.
+Make another file that is identical except for the substitution of ``ObjB`` for ``ObjA`` everywhere including the filename.
 Compile both classes:

 .. sourcecode:: bash

-    > javac Obj1.java
+    > javac ObjA.java
-    > javac Obj2.java
+    > javac ObjB.java

 Put code for this class which uses the first two classes into ``ObjStuff.java``